manoharkaranth/AI_Questions_and_Answers/README.md

 - <code>Data augmentation: generating more data from existing and available data. </code>
 - <code>Data risk analysis: establishing data reliability and risk involved. </code>
 #### Q14: Why is Bag-of-Words not applied with deep learning?
 <code>Bag-Of-Words (BoW) is a tokenization method which does not preserve the order.
 It generates tokens which are understood as texts and not as sequences.
-Structure of the sequences is also won’t be preserved.
+Structure of the sequences are not preserved either.
 So, BoW is typically used in traditional machine learning and not used in deep learning.</code>